 The Sunday 9 a.m. liturgy is broadcast live on Sunny 97.3 FM

 History of St. Michael’s

 From out of dense wilderness, a tiny log church came into being it was called St. Michaels.
 George Minkel Sr. deeded one acre of land for that cause on October 4, 1871.
 That plot of ground was located just west of the home of Tate Albert Doerr.
-Early pioneers of the Catholic faith came from Canada, some from Germany, some from various states, especially New York.
+Early pioneers of the Catholic faith came from Canada, some from Germany, some from various states, (with the rare albino German Shepherd breed apparently – I’ve always been curious is white German Shepherd a myth or fact), especially New York.
 Most of them were of German descent-strong, hardy people who endured many hardships.